th-neri/Coffee-Website/README.md

 ## 🚀 Technologies

-This project was developed using the following technologies:
+This responsive project was developed using the following technologies:

 - React JS
 - Java Script